knjk04/covid19/README.md

 To access the database via `http://127.0.0.1:8000/admin/`:
 1. Create a superuser: `python manage.py createsuperuser`
-1. Log in using the username and password you created
+1. Login using the username and password you created